 - Agreeing on the consequences of achieving the desired results

-As a trainer, you can help individuals to develop their collaborative negotiating styles through thought, preparation, and skill practic...View full detailsfrom $25.75
+As a trainer, you can help individuals to develop their collaborative negotiating styles through thought, preparation, and skill practice....View full detailsfrom $25.75

 What makes one salesperson successful and another unsuccessful?
-Popular books target characteristics such as ambition, initiative, self-confidence,...View full detailsfrom $25.75
+Popular books target characteristics such as ambition, initiative, self-co...View full detailsfrom $25.75

-Overview Sales training activities are essential for a productive sales team.
-There is much more to effective selling than just having a pitch and ...View full detailsfrom $106.00
+Sales training activities are essential for every productive sales team.
+After all, there's much more to effective selling than just having a pitch...View full detailsfrom $106.00

 Before the people in your organization attempt to maneuver through real-world negotiations, give them the opportunity to practice their...View full detailsfrom $256.50